AurelienGgt/Customer-Support-Enhancing-Efficiency/README.md

 - **Performance Metrics**: Utilizing metrics such as accuracy, precision, recall, and F1-score to evaluate model effectiveness.
 - **Confusion Matrix**: Analyzing true vs. predicted values to understand model performance.
 - **Error Analysis**: Identifying and interpreting patterns in misclassified instances.

-<h2>4️⃣ Deployment & Predictions :</h2>

-- **Model Serialization**: Saving trained models for future inference.
-- **API Development**: Creating endpoints to serve model predictions.
-- **Web Interface**: Developing a user-friendly application for stakeholders to interact with the model and obtain insights.

 ---